Community art projects

 Our current community art grant recipients

-Jackie's project is a five-day interactive installation, featuring a large container - an abstracted metal cornucopia - that will hold a floral sculpture that spills out of the container and onto the ground.
-The piece calls for community participation by indicating to those passing by the sculpture, that they may take a flower.
-Each flower has a ribbon that is tied to the stem that provides a message of sustainability.
+Jackie's interactive installation was displayed from September 12-16, 2024 on the walkway between the Art Gallery and RCA.
+The installation featured a large container - an abstracted metal cornucopia - that held a floral sculpture that spilled out of the container and onto the ground.
+The piece called for community participation by indicating to those passing by the sculpture, that they may take a flower.
+Each flower had a ribbon tied to the stem that provided a message of sustainability.

-The purpose of this action, is to show that every person has a part to play in the consumption of our natural resources.
-While we may all appreciate nature and wish to enjoy it, by taking from the sculpture you are mirroring the many habits with which we are all participants of, in some way or another: overconsumption of resources, destruction of habitat, lack of environmental awareness and so on.
+The purpose of this action was to show that every person has a part to play in the consumption of our natural resources.
+While we may all appreciate nature and wish to enjoy it, by taking from the sculpture you mirrored the many habits with which we are all participants of, in some way or another: overconsumption of resources, destruction of habitat, lack of environmental awareness and so on.

-This piece pushes us to analyze the deep-rooted and impermeable cause and effect lifestyle that we so faithfully live out.
-The take with very little give, manifested in this piece through passive that mirrors our passive approach to sustainable life.
+This piece pushed us to analyze the deep-rooted and impermeable cause and effect lifestyle that we so faithfully live out.
+The take with very little give, as manifested in this piece, mirrored our passive approach to sustainable life.

 Weaving the Wool Future - Larissa Beringer

-With an emphasis on the interwoven narrative between textiles, place and community, this project will explore what it means to create a local, handwoven, biodynamic textile.
-The geographic, environmental and cultural implications of using raw unspun wool sourced from the central Okanagan will guide the direction of this community art project.
+With an emphasis on the interwoven narrative between textiles, place and community, this project explored what it means to create a local, handwoven, biodynamic textile.
+The geographic, environmental and cultural implications of using raw unspun wool sourced from the central Okanagan guided the direction of this community art project.

-Weaving the Wool Future will culminate in a large rya tapestry using raw wool sourced from small grazing orchards that actively implement regenerative farming practices.
-The weaving will be collectively woven in public space on a custom built, upright, warp-weighted loom constructed from wood sourced from a local mill.
+Weaving the Wool Future culminated in a large rya tapestry using raw wool sourced from small grazing orchards that actively implement regenerative farming practices.
+The weaving was collectively woven in public spaces on a custom built, upright, warp-weighted loom constructed from wood sourced from a local mill.

 Books of Hope - Sarah Gagnon